Created in 2003 as a purpose built, featured match lake

 Surface Are: 1 Hectare

 Shape: Irregular shape consisting of a large island to fish from, a further two islands and lily pad patches.
 The maximum depth is two meters, the margin shelf is 0.5 meters and sunken reefs are 0.5 meters deep.

-Magpie has 36 evenly spaced large pegs all slightly different to hold fish.
-All pegs have excellent, near bank, marginal features, with a shelf at approximately 3m, which enables you to fish short perfectly on all swims.
-Add to this the numerous rush islands and lily pads and this mature lake will offer you something different on all pegs.
+Magpie has 36 evenly spaced pegs all slightly differing in their capability to hold fish.
+All pegs have excellent, near bank, marginal features, with a shelf at approximately 3m, which enables you to fish short on all swims.
+Added to this is the numerous rush islands and lily pads, making this mature lake a different challenge on each peg.

 Record Match Weight:

 Caught on Sunday the 12th of August 2018, his tactics were to fish caster shallow at 6m for the full 6 hours of the match